Email Best Practices

 Local Storage - PST Datafiles

 You should always have some form of local storage!
-It should be on your most used computer.
+It should be on your main computer.

 POP3 automatically uses your local storage.